 And though in your winter you deny your spring,

-Yet spring, reposing within you, smiles in her drowsiness and is not
+Yet spring, reposing within you, smiles in her drowsiness and

-Think not I say these things in order that you may say the one to the
+Think not I say these things in order that you may say the one

-other, "He praised us well.
+to the other, "He praised us well.
 He saw but the good in us."

-I only speak to you in words of that which you yourselves know in
+I only speak to you in words of that which you yourselves know

 And what is word knowledge but a shadow of wordless knowledge?

-Your thoughts and my words are waves from a sealed memory that keeps
+Your thoughts and my words are waves from a sealed memory that

-records of our yesterdays,
+keeps records of our yesterdays,